RazrFalcon/roxmltree/README.md

 ## Non-goals

-- Complete XML support.
+- Complete XML support
-- Tree modification and writing.
+- Tree modification and writing
-- XPath/XQuery.
+- XPath/XQuery

 ## API

 This library uses Rust's idiomatic API based on iterators.
-In case you are more familiar with browser/JS DOM APIs - you can check out [tests/dom-api.rs](tests/dom-api.rs) to see how it can be converted into a Rust one.
+In case you are more familiar with browser/JS DOM APIs - you can check out [tests/dom-api.rs](tests/dom-api.rs) to see how it can be mapped onto the Rust one.

 ## License